 “Team Sheet” means a form provided by the Competition on which the names of the Players taking part in a Competition Match are listed.

-“The FA” means The Fooball Association Limited.
+“The FA” means The Football Association Limited.

 “WGS” means the Whole Game System and procedures for the operation thereof as determined by The FA from time to time.